Pokémon: Red, Green, & Blue

 Who Really Owns the Pokémon Franchise?

-Created by all three above companies to initially manage the Pokémon Center stores popping up in Japan in the early ’90s as The Pokémon Center Company, it quickly became the company managing the licensing of Pokémon.
+Created by all three above companies to initially manage the Pokémon Center stores popping up in Japan in the early ’90s, it quickly became the company managing the licensing of Pokémon.
 So if a toiletry company wants to put Pikachu on a towel, they call The Pokémon Company, not Nintendo.
 The question arises, though: why not let Nintendo manage the licensing?

 These days, Nintendo is good at licensing its characters for interesting products.
 I’m particularly impressed by the Mario Lego sets, with its special Mario Lego character with screens for eyes, a small speaker and an NFC reader allowing him to emote and react to specially tagged bricks.
 Or Mario Kart Live, the toy that allows you to kart race in your own home.
 In the mid ’90s, however, Nintendo was only able to give adequate focus to the Japanese market.
-Licensed Nintendo products overseas like toys, cereals, books, or content like TV shows and movies, were all terrible.
-In a recent reunion organized by the VGHF, Gail Tilden, first editor-in-chief of Nintendo Power Magazine, mentioned that licensing at Nintendo throughout the ’90s was barebones, and that the magazine had to do any sort of marketing material on its own.
+Licensed Nintendo products overseas like toys, cereals, books, or content like TV shows and movies were all terrible.
+In a recent reunion organized by the VGHF, Gail Tilden, first editor-in-chief of Nintendo Power Magazine mentioned that licensing at Nintendo throughout the ’90s was barebones and that the magazine had to producing its own marketing material.

 So I don’t believe Nintendo was prepared to deal with Pokémon: they never managed to license anything worthwhile related to The Legend of Zelda, for example.
 They were a toy maker, not a licensing manager.
 So a fourth company was emboldened to manage everything related to licensed Pokémon products.

-The Pokémon Company now even co-publishes the games on Nintendo consoles, and has become the sort of brand manager for Pokémon in its entirety, managing tournaments, products and announcements related to the franchise.
+The Pokémon Company now even co-publishes the games on Nintendo consoles and has become the sort of brand manager for Pokémon in its entirety, managing tournaments, products, and announcements related to the franchise.
 So they have never stopped growing their importance as time went on.
 If one company is responsible for the successes and mistakes made with the franchise now, it’s them.

 Why Does the Game Have a Green Version in Japan?

-When Pokémon was first released, one of its fascinating creations was the concept of the dual versions.
-To foster the trading of Pokémon between players, the game came in two flavours, green and red, with a specific subset of Pokémon unique to each game.
-This meant that to complete your Pokédex (that you had owned one copy of every creature) you had to trade with someone else.
+One fascinating invention of Pokémon is the concept of the dual versions.
+To foster the trading of monsters between players, the game came in two flavours, green and red, with a specific subset of Pokémon unique to each game.
+This meant that to complete your Pokédex (that you owned one copy of every creature) you have to trade with someone else.
 Someone with a different version.
 There isn’t an overwhelming list of Pokémon unique to each version, just a handful, but it taught everyone that Pokémon is about trading with other players.

 As the Japanese in early 1996 were going crazy over those two initial versions, Pocket Monsters: Red and Pocket Monsters: Green, players also discovered the game had some rough edges.
 The graphics were clunky, the monsters didn’t look exactly the same as in the manual illustrations, and the game had some unfortunate bugs.
-A version that fixed some of the bugs and featured updated graphics was released later in 1996.
+A version that featured updated graphics and fixed some of the bugs was released later in 1996.
 This was called Pocket Monsters: Blue.
-All the later localization work was based on this improved game, so no one outside Japan ever saw the original graphics.
+All the later localization work was based on this improved game so no one outside Japan ever saw the original graphics.
 They kept the original monster distribution from Japanese Red for international Red, and transposed the Green distribution into the international Blue version.
 At this point, why not go all the way and localize Green instead?
 I guess Blastoise has cannons, that’s too cool to pass up.

 Why Did It Take Two Years for the Game to Be Localized and Released in North America?